 If you want your product to be used by other people, it’s essential that your MVP is customer-driven, not product-driven.
 One of the biggest mistakes you can make is getting caught up in the designs before understanding the why.
 Think about customers’ needs and values and talk to them to figure out what they need, want or don’t want.

 Turn that MVP into a MLP – Minimum Lovable Product.

 Instead of defining the minimum viable product you could launch with the least amount of effort and expense, think about a product you can launch to create customer love with the least amount of effort and expense.

 Our old reliable friend, the MVP, might validate that people like cake, but it won’t get them talking.
-The MLP should validate that people love your cake and will not only come back for more but also tell their friends about it.
-And it doesn’t necessarily mean you need to invest tons of money in frosting, decorations, candles and sprinkles.
+The MLP should validate that people will love your cake.
+Creating an MLP not only means people will come back for more but will also tell their friends about it.
+This doesn’t necessarily mean you need to invest heavily in frosting, decorations, candles and sprinkles.

 The difference between MLP and MVP is that you launch a minimum lovable product with your customers, not at them.
-By interacting with your customers during the design process you could learn that they prefer a wild strawberry cream to a standard vanilla cream that is available in every bakery in the city.
-And by observing your customers, you could learn that adding a few inexpensive decorations actually made your customers spread the word to other cake lovers!
+By interacting with your customers during the design process you will learn more about their preferences.
+For example, you could learn that they prefer a wild strawberry cream to a standard vanilla cream.
+You could also learn that the vanilla cream is available in every bakery in the city.
+By observing your customers, you could learn that adding a few inexpensive decorations actually made them spread the word to other cake lovers!